Fix stubborn apps

 set the name tocom.android.vending

-, then simply restore the previous backup’ed app
+, then simply restore the previously backed up app.

-After that check the app info page again -> it should show “installed by Google Play Store”.
+Once done, check the app info screen again.
+It should show “App installed from Google Play Store”.

-If you use e.g. Aurora to keep your apps updated ensure you blacklist these apps there so they do not stop working after an update - or follow the above to restore them after.
+If you use e.g. Aurora Store to keep your apps updated, ensure you blacklist these apps there so they do not stop working after an update, or follow the Neo Backup steps above to restore them afterwards.

-Last but not least check the topic in the AXP.OS FAQ
+Last but not least, check the relevant topic in the AXP.OS FAQ.

 Slim flavor